-The New Hampshire Department of Environmental Services (NHDES) conducted water quality monitoring of Pearly Lake in the summers of 1977, 1990, and 2004 for Lake Trophic Studies.
-The Volunteer Lake Assessment Program (VLAP) began in 1992 and continues to the present day (NH DES 2006b).
-The deepest site in the center of the lake is the primary sampling location in Pearly Lake (Figure 2-1).
+The New Hampshire Department of Environmental Services (NHDES) conducted water quality monitoring of Captain Pond in the summers of 1976, 1989, and 2002 for Lake Trophic Studies.
+The deepest site in the center of the lake is the primary sampling location in Captain Pond (Figure 2-3).
 Water quality samples collected during summer stratification are tested for epilimnetic and hypolimnetic TP.
 In addition, a composite sample of the water column to the depth of the thermocline is tested for chl a.
 A DO profile from top to bottom is conducted and a Secchi disk transparency measurement is taken.

-It is recommended that VLAP sampling be continued to document the in-lake response, trends, and compliance with water quality criteria following implementation of TP reduction measures.
+Volunteer Monitors have collected additional samples on Captain Pond since 2001.
+Samples collected by volunteers are analyzed for alkalinity, chlorophyll a, chloride, specific conductance, E coli, total phosphorous, transparency, turbidity and pH.
+The Town Public Health Officer collects E coli samples at the beaches at the three Youth Camps on the Pond.
+It is recommended that VLAP sampling and beach sampling be continued to document the in-lake response, trends, and compliance with water quality criteria and thresholds following implementation of TP reduction measures.
+Assessment of the data should be in accordance with the most recent NHDES Consolidated Assessment and Listing Methodology (NHDES, 2016b).
 As discussed in the previous section, successful implementation of this TMDL will be based on compliance with water quality criteria for DO, and thresholds for planktonic chl a and cyanobacteria.
-Data collected by VLAP includes DO and planktonic chl a, and should continue.

-TP should also be collected to document lake response to TP reduction activities.
-To help prioritize implementation of TP reduction measures in the subwatersheds, it may be instructive for stakeholders to collect dry and wet weather TP samples (along with estimates of flow) in some of the tributaries draining suspected sources such as agricultural land.
-The TP loads should be calculated using concentration and flow data.
+In addition to monitoring these three parameters, TP samples should also be collected to document lake response to TP reduction activities.
+To help prioritize implementation of TP reduction measures in the subwatersheds, it may be instructive for stakeholders to collect dry and wet weather TP samples (along with estimates of flow) in tributaries draining to the Pond (such as the tributary on the north end of the pond near the boat launch).
+Estimates of the TP loads can then be calculated using the concentration and flow data6.
 Tributaries impacted by humans (i.e., not natural) with the highest TP load would be the target of initial efforts to reduce TP.
-Monitoring in the tributary from the Mountain Road subwatershed would provide insight into the pace of the residual load reduction from the former FPU WWTP discharge that was assumed in the modeling.
-Also, more monitoring data in the College Road inlet will contribute to the development of a more robust data set in that subwatershed area (only two phosphorous samples were available for this modeling) which will help confirm model calibration assumptions.

-Bracketed sampling up and downstream of the Lakeview Apartments leach field could serve to confirm the baseline model run that phosphorous loading from that system is not impacting the lake (it is a large system but is located over 500 feet from the lake).
 Although septic systems are not believed to be a major source of TP loading, a survey of septic systems would help confirm model input, including the assumption that there are no failed septic systems.
-Bracketing could also be conducted around areas that are regularly fertilized (lawns, athletic fields, etc.) to estimate the relative contribution of fertilizer to TP loadings.
 Finally, bird counts should be regularly recorded to better quantify their impact and provide a baseline to measure mitigation measures.

-Implementation of the monitoring plan is contingent on the availability of sufficient staff and funding.
 Prior to implementation of any new monitoring activities associated with this TMDL, it is recommended that NHDES be consulted to help ensure that the monitoring plan will achieve its objectives.
+Monitoring assistance from NHDES is contingent on the availability of sufficient staff and funding.